DevyDhanish/meow-lang/src/README.md

 My plan is to make every data structure that will be used in this project from stratch.<br/>
 all my build data structure is in `src/DS/`.<br/>
 They work but can be improved.

+going to take some break from this and work on something else